MarcelMeurer/WVD-Hydra/README.md

 ## Updates and releases
 Hydra can be easily updated from GitHub.
 Open the deployed app service -> Deployment Center -> click on "Sync"
+- 1.0.1.83	(2022/12/13)
+  - Add: The replacement wizard will show if a Microsoft native scaling plan is active (recommendation: disable the native scaling plan during rollout)
+  - Add: After deploying an NVDIA base VM, the rollout will wait a while to give the NVIDIA driver time to reboot the VM (unexpected behavior)
+  - Add: New configuration for autoscaling (multi-session), called [Reserve a number of existing hosts](#Reserve a number of existing hosts)* for power-on-connect.
+  - Add: Some GUI optimizations
 - 1.0.1.82	(2022/11/22)
   - Add: A new task for a script collection: Host - Reinstall AVD Agent (experimental) - remove the host from the pool and reinstall the agent to re-join the pool.
 It is intended for maintenance.
 - 1.0.1.81	(2022/11/22)